hedyhli/outline.nvim/README.md

 This section may be relevant to you if your existing config uses the mentioned
 features:

+- **Config**: Configuration options have been significantly restructured to provide better consistency and understandability.
+Please see the [default config](#configuration) for an example of the full list.
+  - Options that control the looks and behaviour of outline window is now moved to `outline_window` table;
+  - Options that control the items that show up are now in `outline_items`
+  - Options for the preview window is in `preview_window`.
+  - Symbol icons are now in `symbols.icons`, symbol blacklists are in `symbols.blacklist`
+  - Lsp blacklists are now in `providers.lsp.blacklist_clients`.
+  - Fold options are now in `symbol_folding` with `fold_markers` being `symbol_folding.markers`, consistent to `guides.markers`.

+  The reasoning for the above is simple.
+When you see 'border' under `preview_window` you can directly infer it controls the border for the preview window.
+Previously, for example, when you see `winblend` or `wrap`: is it for the outline window or the preview window?
+Furthermore, this change also aids extensibility to the configuration, and avoids cluttering the root setup opts namespace.

+  If you disagree with this decision, you are always free to switch back to the original symbols-outline.nvim, or you could pin a commit in this fork if you still want to use the features and fixes from here.

 - **Config**: `keymaps.focus_location` RENAMED to `keymaps.peek_location` to
   avoid confusion with focus window commands.

 - **Config**: Marker icons used for guides can now be customized. `show_guides` REMOVED in favor of `guides.enabled`.

+  You can set `guides = false` to disable guides altogether, or set `guides = true` to enable it but use default configuration for the guides.
+Otherwise, please use `guides.enabled` if your configuration for `guides` is a table.

 - **Behaviour**: Removed hover floating window from `toggle_preview`.
   - Instead, you can set `open_hover_on_preview=true` (true by default) so that